Published on September 08, 2020

 Choosing a center whose mission and philosophy mirror your own family’s values is so important.
 Having a caregiver for your child that you trust and respect can alleviate those concerns and worries when you are away from your child.

-By Patricia Bates, Family Life Educator, Women’s and Children’s Community Outreach Education, Avera McKennan Hospital & University Health Center
+This story was prepared by the Family Life Education Team, part of the Women’s and Children’s Community Outreach Education at Avera McKennan Hospital & University Health Center